dobairoland/ZyEHW/sw/README.md

 videos (in order to reduce the transfer time).
 You will learn in `tools/README.md` how to process the content of `cgp_for_frames`.
-ZyEHW can perform multiple runs on the same video sequence and print the fitness values of the best candidate filters for each frame in each run.
+ZyEHW can perform multiple runs on the same video sequence and print the fitness values of the best candidate filters (for each frame and in each run).
 This can be used for statistical evaluation.